Effective Holiday Email Marketing in 2019: Examples, Tips, and Tools for Successful Campaigns

 When 27% of email subscribers over 55 years old believe their emails are meant to appeal to millennials, then they have a high chance of not converting.

 Break out your email list into various segments that allows you to show relevant products to each segment.
+This can be a big job with a lot of factors to consider, but some email marketing apps like Marsello do this organisation for you.

 Holiday email marketing segments to consider are: